COVID-19 in babies and children

 How are babies affected by COVID-19?

 Babies under age 1 might be at higher risk of severe illness with COVID-19 than older children.
-This is likely due to their immature immune systems and smaller airways, which make them more likely to develop breathing issues with respiratory virus infections.

 - Cough that becomes productive